Enable your Ubuntu servers to be accessed via hostname.local

 libnss-mdns

-sudo apt install libnss-mdns
+:sudo apt install libnss-mdns

 Edit /etc/nsswitch.conf